ikepc1/CHASM_NuSpacesim/README.md

 # CHASM (CHerenkov Air Shower Model)

-CHASM is a python package which leverages the universality of charged particles in an extensive air shower to produce a deterministic prediction of its Cherenkov light signal.
+CHASM is a python package which leverages the universality of charged particles in an extensive air shower to produce a deterministic prediction of the Cherenkov light signal for a given shower profile and geometry.
+At samples throughout the domain of all shower development stages and altitudes, the angular and yield distributions of Cherenkov light have been calculated at an array of distances from a shower axis.
+Chasm accesses and interpolates between these distributions at runtime to produce the aggregate signal from the whole shower at user defined telescope locations.